 But more technology means more technology issues, many of which relate to security.
 Internal IT staff are being stretched to full capacity, and as IT needs begin to exceed your IT budget, it can be tricky to find a sustainable solution.

 That’s where co-managed services come into play.
-Let’s take a look at co-managed services, their benefits, and how they can improve your security posture, with your internal IT team always in control.
+Let’s take a look at the benefits of co-managed services and how they can improve your security posture, with your internal IT team always in control.

 What are co-managed services?